Tony Shalhoub: 1980–2001: Rise to prominence and Wings

-Screen roles

-After playing several small television and film roles from 1986 to 1991, he landed the role of cab driver Antonio Scarpacci in the sitcom Wings.
+After playing several small television and film roles Shalhoub landed the role of cab driver Antonio Scarpacci in the NBC sitcom Wings which he played from 1991 to 1997.
 Shalhoub was pleasantly surprised to land the role after having a guest appearance as a waiter in the second season.
 He became a regular in the third season.
 The character's name was kept, but the character's occupation changed to a cab driver.
 He affected an Italian accent for the role.
 Shalhoub played the role from 1991 until the series ended in 1997.

-In the same time period, Shalhoub played the lead role of physicist Dr. Chester Ray Banton in The X-Files second-season episode "Soft Light", the first episode written by Vince Gilligan.
-Banton's shadow becomes lethal after Banton gets stuck in a particle accelerator, causing him to accidentally destroy anyone close to him, after which the government imprisons and tortures him in an effort to weaponize his superpower.

-Shalhoub's film roles following his Wings breakout included an excitable producer consulted by John Turturro's character in Barton Fink and a fast-talking lawyer in The Man Who Wasn't There (both directed by the Coen brothers), a linguistically unidentified cabby in Quick Change, a Cuban-American businessman in Primary Colors, sleazy alien pawn shop owner Jack Jeebs in the Men in Black films, an attorney in A Civil Action, a widowed father in Thirteen Ghosts, a cameo role in the film Gattaca, and a has-been television star in Galaxy Quest.
+Shalhoub also made guest appearances on other shows.
+In 1995, he played the lead role of physicist Dr. Chester Ray Banton in The X-Files second-season episode "Soft Light", the first episode written by Vince Gilligan.
+The following year, he had a role in the hit NBC sitcom Frasier in the episode "The Focus Group" as an Arab newsstand owner named Manu Habbib.
+His first two voiceover credits were as Emir in one episode of the Disney animated series Gargoyles (1995), and Aradesh in the original Fallout (1997) in his only non-Cars related video game credit.
+Film roles following his Wings breakout included an excitable producer consulted by John Turturro's character in Barton Fink (1991) and a fast-talking lawyer in The Man Who Wasn't There (2001) (both directed by the Coen brothers).
+Other early roles included a linguistically unidentified cabby in Quick Change (1991), a concierge in Honeymoon in Vegas (1992), a drunken sailor in Addams Family Values (1993), a Cuban-American businessman in Primary Colors (1998), sleazy alien pawn shop owner Jack Jeebs in the Men in Black films (1997–2002), an attorney in A Civil Action (1998), a widowed father in Thirteen Ghosts (2001), a cameo role in the film Gattaca (1997), a Russian immigrant in the film Paulie (1998), and a has-been television star who falls in love with an actual space alien, in the Star Trek: TOS satire film Galaxy Quest (1999).

-He had a co-starring role in the film Big Night, where he played an Italian-speaking chef complete with accent.
-In 1995 he had a role in the hit NBC sitcom Frasier in the episode "The Focus Group" as an Arab newsstand owner named Manu Habbib.
-He did voice acting for the 1997 computer game Fallout.

-Shalhoub demonstrated his dramatic range in the 1998 big-budget thriller The Siege, where he co-starred alongside Denzel Washington, Annette Bening, and Bruce Willis.
+In his first major film role, Shalhoub co-starred in the film Big Night (1996), as one in a pair of Italian immigrant brothers who own a struggling ethnic restaurant.
+He demonstrated his dramatic range in the 1998 big-budget thriller The Siege, where he co-starred alongside Denzel Washington, Annette Bening, and Bruce Willis.
 His character, FBI Special Agent Frank Haddad, also a Lebanese American, suffered discrimination after terrorist attacks in New York City.
 He returned to series television in 1999, this time in a lead role on Stark Raving Mad, opposite Neil Patrick Harris.
 The show failed to attract an audience and NBC canceled the series in 2000.